Posted July 18, 2019

 - Lack of preparatory measures to react to the outage

 Translating these consequences over a more densely populated area means loss of viable drinking water for millions.
-An attack after natural disaster proves very concerning for the utility provider and its customers; the attack is surely not a coincidence.
+An attack after a natural disaster proves very concerning for the utility provider and its customers; the cyber attack is surely not a coincidence.
 ONWASA is still recovering from the attack two years later, proving that preparing for inevitable cyber attacks should be at the forefront of the energy industry’s mind.

 Though we haven’t seen a large scale attack by activists in the energy space, it is likely that one will happen in future, especially given the polarization happening in the US political climate.
 If a hacktivist attack will occur, they are most likely to use a DDoS attack, like we have explored in the financial services space.

 Whether after political vengeance or monetary gain, cyber threat actors will continue to penetrate critical infrastructure in the US.
-The industry’s low investment in cybersecurity could be devastating not only for enterprises, but for consumers in their everyday lives.
+The energy industry’s low investment in cybersecurity technology could be devastating not only for enterprises, but for consumers in their everyday lives.
 By simply upgrading and updating operating systems, organizations can avoid being implicated in breaches and outages.
-In Part Two of Afraid of the Dark, we will explore the attack vectors used by threat actors in the energy industry.
+In Part Two of Afraid of the Dark, will explore the attack vectors used by threat actors in the energy industry.